nathanwoulfe/tabulate/README.md

 The settings button opens the settings dialog, which includes three tabs:

 ## Add new column
-The first tab allows addition of new columns - specify a name and select a display type (textstring, textarea or RTE).
+The first tab allows addition of new columns - specify a name and select a display type (textstring, textarea, RTE, number, email, date, url).

 ## Current columns